WHO insists it hid nothing, sounded COVID-19 alarm from start

 The virus, which emerged late last year in the Chinese city of Wuhan, has so far infected more than 2.4 million people globally and killed more than 165,000, according to an AFP tally.

-The United States has by far the highest death toll of any country, at more than 40,000 fatalities, and President Donald Trump has faced criticsm over his handling of the pandemic.
+The US has by far the highest death toll of any country, with more than 40,000 fatalities, and President Donald Trump has faced criticsm over his handling of the pandemic.

 Washington is the biggest contributor to the WHO but Trump is freezing funding, alleging that the organisation mismanaged and covered up the spread the virus.